Workflow triggers

 Deadline Approaching

-Fires on a specific date or before it.
+Fires on a specific date or a set number of days before it.
 Use this to generate preparation documents or reminders ahead of court dates, filing deadlines, or contract expirations.
+The date and the number of days are set when you activate the workflow in a matter.

 Assignment Updated